Last Updated: November 27, 2023

 "Data Subject" means any individual about whom Personal Information may be processed pursuant to the Agreement.

-"Personal Information" means any information that is protected as "personal data", "personal information" or "personally identifiable information" under Applicable Data Protection Laws and which is processed by Superhuman on behalf of the Customer in connection with the Services, as more particularly described in Annex A of this DPA.
+"Personal Information" means any information that is protected as “personal data”, “personal information” or “personally identifiable information” under Applicable Data Protection Laws, to the extent Superhuman, in its capacity as a processor or service provider, processes such information on behalf of the Customer in connection with performing the Services under the Agreement, as more particularly described in Annex A of this DPA.

 "Restricted Transfer" means: (i) where the EU GDPR applies, a transfer of Personal Information from the EEA to a country outside of the EEA which is not subject to an adequacy determination by the European Commission; (ii) where the UK GDPR applies, a transfer of Personal Information from the United Kingdom to any other country which is not subject based on adequacy regulations pursuant to Section 17A of the United Kingdom Data Protection Act 2018; and (iii) where Swiss DPA applies, a transfer of Personal Information from Switzerland to any other country which is not based on an adequacy decision recognized under Swiss data protection law.